UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to update a keyword, so that I can keep it up to date.

   Acceptance criteria:
-  - [ ] I can update a keyword by its id
   - [ ] I can update a keyword by its name
   - [ ] I can update a keyword's description
   - [ ] I can update a keyword's image or icon